pelias/whosonfirst/README.md

 * Required: no
 * Default: ``

-Set to a WOF ID or array of IDs to import data only for descendants of those records, rather than the entire planet.
+Set to a ISO Country CODE or array of CODEs to import data only for descendants of those records, rather than the entire planet.
+Example: `fr` or `['fr', 'ch']`

-You can use the [Who's on First Spelunker](https://spelunker.whosonfirst.org) or the `source_id` field from any WOF result of a Pelias query to determine these values.
+For United States you can provide CODE and SUBDIVISION combination.
+Example: `us-ca` or `['us-ca', 'us-il']`

-Specifying a value for `importPlace` will download the full planet SQLite database (27GB).
-Support for individual country downloads [may be added in the future](https://github.com/pelias/whosonfirst/issues/459)
+Check out available options here https://dist.whosonfirst.org/sqlite/.

 ### `imports.whosonfirst.importVenues`